nuxtify-dev/pages/README.md

 ## <a name="why-nuxtify">♾️ Why Nuxtify?</a>

-Nuxtify is a collection of [Nuxt modules](https://nuxt.com/docs/guide/concepts/modules) that will help you stay organized, maintain focus, and _ship weirdly fast_.
+Nuxtify is a collection of [Nuxt modules](https://nuxt.com/docs/guide/concepts/modules) that help you stay organized, maintain focus, and _ship weirdly fast_.

 It's built on a loosely opinionated stack that eliminates decision fatigue and ensures consistency across projects.
 This extensible approach gives you incredible control over your site's structure and style.